gamesbook/pyprototypr/docs/source/python_commands.rst

                 Rectangle(x=1, y=number, label=number)
         PageBreak()

+      The value of ``number`` is used to locate the lower corner position of the shape that is being drawn.

       The value of ``number`` can easily be seen as it is used to create the text for the shape's label.

 ===== ======

 Multi-part If Statements
 ------------------------

 An ``if`` statement can deal with multiple choices as well.

 To continue with the driving example, we know there are three colors and so the program must handle all of them.
-Any options after the first one are handled with a ``elif`` prefix - short for "else if":
+Any options after the first one are handled with an ``elif`` prefix |dash| short for "else if":

   .. code:: python